rdmurphy/scroll-scene-element/README.md

 </div>
 ```

 If you have experience with [Scrollama](https://github.com/russellgoldenberg/scrollama) or [`@newswire/scroller`](https://github.com/rdmurphy/scroller) you may be surprised to learn there's no "init" step.
 Thanks to custom elements the initalization happens automatically just by using `<scroll-scene>`.
 Of course you do still need JavaScript to listen to for the events!

 Events with `<scroll-scene>` work just like others in JavaScript.
-This provides you a ton of flexibility (and familiarity).
+This gives you a ton of flexibility (and familiarity).
 The `scroll-scene-enter`, `scroll-scene-exit` and `scroll-scene-progress` events all bubble up to `document`.
 If you know there will only be a single set of `<scroll-scene>` elements on a page you can listen on `document` directly:

 ```js
 document.addEventListener('scroll-scene-enter', (event) => {